 Unveiling a new urban laboratory

-To bring this to life we needed to create a more immersive way for viewers to experience an architectural vision, so the film was made to be an eye-level tour with Bjarke Ingels transplanted into the digital proposal as a physical tour guide.
-As Bjarke explains his design philosophy the woven city is revealed around him.
+The film set a new benchmark for architectural communications by blending digital animation with traditional presentation techniques.
+To create a more immersive way for viewers to experience an architectural vision we designed the film to be experienced as an eye-level tour with Bjarke Ingels.
+The audience is transplanted into the digital proposal, with Bjarke as a physical tour guide, as he explains his design philosophy for the Woven City is revealed around him.